void-linux/void-packages/Manual.md

 - `alternatives` A white space separated list of supported alternatives the package provides.
 A list is composed of three components separated by a colon: group, symlink and target. i.e `alternatives="vi:/usr/bin/vi:/usr/bin/nvi ex:/usr/bin/ex:/usr/bin/nvi-ex"`.

+- `font_dirs` A white space separated list of directories specified by an absolute path where a font package installs its fonts.
+It is used in the `x11-fonts` xbps-trigger to rebuild the font cache during install/removal of the package.
+i.e `font_dirs="/usr/share/fonts/TTF /usr/share/fonts/X11/misc"`

 <a id="explain_depends"></a>
 #### About the many types of `depends` variable.